What was Singapore like before 1819?

 - There was a form of defence in Singapore before 1819.

-Under the British Army, the fort served as the headquarters of the Singapore Base District until the spread of World War II into the Asia Pacific in 1941.
+the Singapore Base District until the spread of World War II into the Asia Pacific in 1941.

 Source 5: Old guns and weapons